chimericdream/worldofpannotia.com/src/_wondrous_items/cloak-of-elvenkind.md

   marketPriceSpecial: ""
   weight: "1 lb"
   description: |
     This cloak of neutral gray cloth is indistinguishable from an ordinary cloak of the same color.
-However, when worn with the hood drawn up around the head, it gives the wearer a +5 competence bonus on _hide_ checks.
+However, when worn with the hood drawn up around the head, it gives the wearer a +5 competence bonus on {% skill_link hide %} checks.
 ---